 Tony Gray has worked in the mobile communications industry throughout most of his career of over 40 years to date.
 During this time, he has held senior engineering, management, and consulting posts throughout Europe, the Middle East and around the world.
-He has worked as a consultant on a wide variety of public safety and other critical communications-related projects globally, and has recently been appointed as CEO of TCCA, the global representative body for all those with an interest in the provision of wireless communication services in mission critical or business critical environments.
-Previously he was engaged as Regional Business Director with P3 Group, a highly regarded global communications engineering and consulting services provider.
-Prior to his appointment as CEO, Tony served as a board member and director of TCCA’s Critical Communications Broadband Group (CCBG).
+He has worked as a consultant on a wide variety of public safety and other critical communications-related projects globally, and in 2017 was appointed as CEO of TCCA, the global representative body for all those with an interest in the provision of wireless communication services in mission critical or business critical environments.
+Prior to his appointment as CEO, Tony served as a board member and director of TCCA and was founder chairman of TCCA’s Critical Communications Broadband Group (CCBG).
 TCCA is working with standards bodies including 3GPP and ETSI as well as other stakeholder groups worldwide to drive the development of common, global, mobile broadband technology standard and solutions for public safety and other critical communications users.
-TCCA is also engaged with global regulators to find appropriate, and as far as possible, harmonised spectrum in which future critical communications broadband networks can operate.

 Jeppe’s host organisation is Motorola Solutions and since joining Motorola in 1979 he has been involved in system engineering, international business, marketing and sales.
 His international experience ranges from the Middle East, the Far East and Latin America.
 He has been based in Chicago, Copenhagen and now Brussels.
 Jeppe has held several positions in TCCA right from the beginning in 1995 – he is a Director and member of the Board and he acts as TCCA Director of Broadband Spectrum.
 Jeppe is also the elected Chairman of PSC-Europe’s Spectrum group.
 His specialty is public safety; an area where he has spent the last 39 years of his career.
 Jeppe holds a Bachelor of Science degree in Electrical Engineering.